Swami Ramdas: Renunciation and the quest for God: 1922-23

-Vittal Rao soon lost all interest in the material world.
+Vittal Rao soon lost interest in the material world.
 He left home on the night of 27 December 1922 after writing a farewell letter to his wife.
 At Srirangam, on the banks of the river Kaveri, he adopted sanyas by giving himself the ochre robes of a renunciate.
-He changed his name to 'Ramdas' and made three vows: to dedicate his life to Sri Ram, to observe strict celibacy, and to live only upon food that was freely offered to him as alms.
+He changed his name to 'Ramdas' and made three vows: to dedicate his life to Sri Ram, to observe celibacy, and to live only upon food that was freely offered to him as alms.
 His practice was to view the world as forms of Ram – and thus to see everything that might befall him as the will of Ram.
-Ramdas was known for always referring to himself in the third person, which is a common spiritual practice in Hinduism.
+Ramdas was known for referring to himself in the third person, which is a common spiritual practice in Hinduism.

 After visiting various centres of Hindu pilgrimage in Tamil Nadu including Rameswaram, Madurai and Chidambaram, Swami Ramdas arrived in Tiruvannamalai.
-Here he met and received the blessings of the young saint already famous as Sri Ramana Maharshi.
-As a result of this momentous encounter, he went into his first retreat, living for 21 days in solitude in a cave in Arunachala.
+Here he met and received the blessings of the young saint known as Sri Ramana Maharshi.
+As a result of this encounter, he went into his first retreat, living for 21 days in solitude in a cave in Arunachala.
 It was here that he had his first full experience of Ram, or God, as a presence that permeated everything.
 For him, from this point, "All was Ram, nothing but Ram."